 - What to look for in a good dog shampoo

 1. Groomers Oatmeal and Honey Shampoo

-To top it off, Groomer’s Oatmeal and Honey Shampoo is an all natural, environmentally friendly shampoo free from all the nasty chemicals we recommend to avoid.
+Groomer’s Oatmeal and Honey is an environmentally friendly shampoo free from all the nasty chemicals we recommend to avoid.
 All things considered, we feel that this one of the best dog shampoos out there and it’s not expensive either!

 2. Groom Profesional Baby Fresh Shampoo

 Groom Professional “Baby Fresh” shampoo is the greatest option for a long-lasting scent on your dog’s skin and coat.
 The shampoo contains aloe vera which acts as a natural conditioner and helps to nourish dry skin.
 After using this product you will notice that the coat is soft, fresh and their skin smells incredible.
 An ideal shampoo for puppies aged 8 weeks and over.
 This particular product has been rated 4.8/5 on Amazon with over 4500 reviews; clearly others have loved the scent of this product just as much as we have.